tailspin6993/terminal-assistant/README.md

 Shelby can also teach you programming and provide you with coding examples. \
 It has a user-friendly interface and is easy to use.

+This fork also uses encryption with the configuration file.

 ### How to Use

 Clone the repository to your local machine.